bckohan/django-render-static/doc/source/templatetags.rst

     const urls = new URLResolver();
     urls.reverse('different', {kwargs: {'arg1': 143, 'arg2': 'emma'}});

 Note that the reverse function takes an options dictionary containing named parameters instead of passing kwargs and args positionally:

-    * **kwargs** - analogous to kwargs in Django's `reverse`
+    * **kwargs** - analogous to kwargs in Django's :func:`~django.urls.reverse`
-    * **args** - analogous to args in Django's `reverse`
+    * **args** - analogous to args in Django's :func:`~django.urls.reverse`
     * **query** - optional GET query parameters for the URL string

 For instance: